-Interest on the Issue 2020-1A Bonds (the "Tax-Exempt Bonds") is not included in gross income of the owners thereof for federal tax purposes only if certain requirements are met, including (i) eligibility requirements for Program Loans and borrowers (see "Mortgage Eligibility Requirements" below), (ii) yield and investment requirements (see "Requirements Related to Arbitrage" below), and (iii) certain other requirements related to the Tax-Exempt Bonds and the use of proceeds of the Tax-Exempt Bonds, that are also imposed by the Code.
+Interest on Bonds issued as federally tax exempt bonds is not included in gross income of the owners thereof for federal income tax purposes only if certain requirements are met, including (i) eligibility requirements for Program Loans and borrowers (see "Mortgage Eligibility Requirements" below), (ii) yield and investment requirements (see "Requirements Related to Arbitrage" below), and (iii) certain other requirements related to the Bonds and the use of proceeds of the Bonds, that are also imposed by the Code.
+Such requirements are not applicable to Bonds issued as federally taxable bonds, including the Offered Bonds.

-Covenants in the Resolution obligate THDA to do and perform all acts and things permitted by law and necessary or desirable to assure that the interest on the Tax-Exempt Bonds is not included in the gross income of the owners thereof for federal income tax purposes.
-In addition, covenants in the Resolution obligate THDA to do and perform all acts and things permitted by law and necessary or desirable to comply with federal tax law, as applicable, and for such purpose, to adopt and maintain appropriate procedures.
+Covenants in the Resolution obligate THDA to do and perform all acts and things permitted by law and necessary or desirable to assure that the interest on the Bonds is not included in the gross income of the owners thereof for federal income tax purposes.
+In addition, covenants in the Resolution obligate THDA to do and perform all acts and things permitted by law and necessary or desirable to comply with federal tax law and for such purpose, to adopt and maintain appropriate procedures.
 To comply with these covenants, THDA periodically reviews and modifies its procedures for Originating Agents and Servicers to the extent necessary to operate its single-family mortgage programs in compliance with federal tax law and has established procedures under which such requirements can be met.
-Such procedures include monitoring the Program Loan applications to be financed with Tax-Exempt Bond proceeds to ensure compliance with applicable acquisition cost and income limitations.
-THDA believes that the procedures established are sufficient to ensure that the Tax-Exempt Bonds will satisfy the requirements of the Code.
+Such procedures include monitoring the Program Loan applications to be financed with Bond proceeds to ensure compliance with applicable acquisition cost and income limitations.
+THDA believes that the procedures established are sufficient to ensure that the Bonds will satisfy the requirements of the Code.
 In the opinion of Bond Counsel, the Guide for Originating Agents, the Guide for Servicers and the Resolution establish procedures under which, if followed, the requirements of applicable federal tax law can be met.

-Mortgage Eligibility Requirements -- The Code requires that Program Loans financed with the proceeds of the Tax-Exempt Bonds meet certain mortgage eligibility requirements.
+Mortgage Eligibility Requirements -- The Code requires that Program Loans financed with the proceeds of the Bonds meet certain mortgage eligibility requirements.
 THDA must, among other things, reasonably expect at the time each Program Loan is made that the borrower will make the residence financed by the Program Loan the borrower's principal residence within a reasonable time after the financing is provided.
-Under the procedures which THDA has established, the borrower must certify, at the closing of the Program Loan that the borrower intends to make the financed residence the borrower's principal residence within sixty days, which is within the period considered reasonable under the Code.
+Under the procedures which THDA has established, the borrower must certify, at the closing of the Program Loan, that the borrower intends to make the financed residence the borrower's principal residence within sixty days, which is within the period considered reasonable under the Code.

-In general, except with respect to Program Loans made in Targeted Areas and Program Loans made to qualified veterans, borrowers receiving Program Loans funded with proceeds of Tax-Exempt Bonds are not permitted to have had a present ownership interest in their principal residence during the three-year period prior to the date on which the Program Loan is closed.
+In general, except with respect to Program Loans made in Targeted Areas and Program Loans made to qualified veterans, borrowers are not permitted to have had a present ownership interest in their principal residence during the three-year period prior to the date on which the Program Loan is closed.
 THDA will, in cases where the prior ownership limitation applies, require the borrower (i) to provide the most recent federal income tax return and (ii) to certify at the closing of the Program Loan that the borrower has not had a present ownership interest in a principal residence within the preceding three years.
 In addition, THDA will obtain credit reports for each borrower to determine prior ownership of a principal residence by the borrower.